Improving the experience of receiving a Ventricular Assistive Device (VAD)

 “Our jobs have changed a bit.
 John’s doing more of the cooking and I take care of the leaves in the gutter.”

 “They start wanting to teach the caregiver all these things and we’re not ready.
-We’re not in that moment, we’re just getting past surgery.”
+We’re not in that moment.
+We’re just getting past surgery.”

 “I was so scared and had no one to talk to.
 I saw the device the first day of surgery and didn’t know what to expect.”